 However, a crucial point in regards to EOT funding is to make sure the trust, and therefore the funding structure around it, is there for the benefit of the employees in the future.
 Most EOT transactions involve the vendor maintaining some shares in the business, so if the vendor is going to 1) maintain a portion of the business, 2) want an earn out and, 3) expect profits to fund the vendor loan for some time, then care is needed to mitigate the argument that there will be no benefit to the employees.

 An MBO sale structured around an EOT could also serve as a good investment.
 Typically, an EOT is funded in part by vendor loan to earn interest in place of cash paid out on day one, with interest rates usually between 5%-8%.
 The interest rate on a vendor loan is as attractive as any interest rate at the moment, but with the added benefit of the vendor remaining a partial shareholder and, therefore, has privileged insight into the business’ ongoing performance.
 However, in terms of the vendor cashing out, a loan of this nature is relatively illiquid and, therefore, not dissimilar to capital investment.
 It is also at risk if the company’s trading dips dramatically.

 The future for employee ownership

 The popularity of EOTs is driven both by the tax and employee benefits, as well as the social and philosophical benefits to the business, its employees and its external reputation.
-In the current climate, we may see a furthering of its popularity as M&A activity continues to be sluggish and downturns hit valuations in business performance and a reduction in market confidence.
+In the current climate, we also expect to see, and are seeing, a furthering of its popularity alongside MBOs, as business owners consider alternative methods for exit to trade sales.

 If you are an owner-manager and would like support in understanding what exit options are available to you and your business, or would like to discuss if an EOT and/or MBO might be right for your business, please contact one of our team on the form below.